myrazma/2022_Masterthesis_Code/data/README.md

 ### Lexicon for empathetic concern and personal distress

-Sedoc2019 - Learning word ratings for empathy and distress from document-level user responses
+Sedoc et al., 2019 - Learning word ratings for empathy and distress from document-level user responses: http://www.wwbp.org/lexica.html

 The lexicon dataset for word rating for empathic concern and personal distress can be downloaded here: http://www.wwbp.org/lexica.html